-Next, configure AWS to create a virtual network, set up EC2 compute instances, and create an AWS S3 bucket.
-If you cannot access the NetApp Astra Control Center image registry, you will also need to create an Elastic Container Registry (ECR) to host the Astra Control Center images, and push the images to this registry.
+Next, configure AWS to create a virtual network, set up EC2 compute instances, create an AWS S3 bucket, create an Elastic Container Register (ECR) to host the Astra Control Center images, and push the images to this registry.

 Follow the AWS documentation to complete the following steps.
 See AWS installation documentation.